DeltaSpark/Schema-Markup-Builder/README.md

 This repository provides a self‑contained static HTML, CSS, and JavaScript application that helps content authors and web developers easily create valid [schema.org](https://schema.org/) Person markup in JSON‑LD format.
 All form inputs—including arrays like `additionalName`, `sameAs`, and `knowsAbout`—are rendered with a modern tag/chip interface.
 The output is injected into a `<script type="application/ld+json">` block, which can be copied directly or validated via the [Schema.org Validator](https://validator.schema.org/).
 This whole thing came out of a mix of curiosity, boredom, and an unhealthy respect for structured data.

+You can try it out instantly via the [live demo](https://deltaspark.github.io/Schema-Markup-Builder/).

 ## Planned Features

 - Support for "affiliation" to describe organization relationships.